Currently working on the manuscript for my next book about Point Amour.

 Journalism (Articles, Commentaries, Reviews)

 The cod delusion: A moratorium on cod fishing that was supposed to last two years has now lasted 30.
 What will it take to rebuild cod stocks — and a way of life?
-Forthcoming in July-August issue of Canadian Geographic magazine.
+July-August 2022; and refeatured in October ‘Best of 2022’ issue.
+Canadian Geographic magazine.
 The author gratefully acknowledges the support of the Access Copyright Foundation – Marian Hebb Research for supporting the research making this story possible.

 Who decides the price of fish at the wharf?
 May 2022.
 The Independent, Seasplainer.

 This fishing captain is combining Inuit knowledge with scientific expertise to fight climate change in the Far North.
-April, 2022.
+April 2022.
 The Globe and Mail.
+Also featured in Globe Climate: Inuit knowledge and science skills fight climate change in the Far North

 How many fish are in the sea?
 April 2022.
 The Independent, Seasplainer.